elydre/elydre.github.io/md/olivine.md

 - `>` greater than
 - `<` less than
 - `~` different
+- `@` character at index
+- `.` concatenation

+Parenthesis can be used to change the order of the operations.

+The evaluator will attempt to convert the arguments into integers, if the operation fails or the operator is only available for strings, they will be treated as strings.

 ```
 eval 1+2*(3-1)
 eval 42 = 41 + 1
+eval Hi * 3
+eval Hello @ 1 = e
 ```

 ### Conditionals